 U.S. compared to Canada

-Ironically, the report indicates economic freedoms have improved in the 10 Canadian provinces.
+Ironically, the report indicated economic freedoms have improved in the 10 Canadian provinces.
 Among 144-ranked nations in the 2012 “Economic Freedom of the World Index,” Canada ranks fifth.
 After being ranked second in 2000, the U.S. declined to No. 16.

 “The link between economic freedom and prosperity is clear: States that support low taxation, limited government, and flexible labor markets benefit from greater economic growth,” said Fred McMahon, co-author of the report.